Alpha-VLLM/Lumina-T2X/README.md

 Furthermore, training $\textbf{Lumina-T2X}$ is computationally efficient.
 The largest model, with 5 billion parameters, **requires only 20% of the training time needed** for Pixart-alpha, which has 600 million parameters.

 🌟 **Features**:
 - Flow-based Large Diffusion Transformer (Flag-DiT): Lumina-T2X is trained **with the flow matching object**.
-To increase training stability and model scalability, we support a bunch of techniques, such as RoPE, RMSNorm, and KQ-norm, **demonstrating faster training convergence, stable training dynamics, and a simplified pipeline**.
+To increase training stability and model scalability, we support many techniques, such as RoPE, RMSNorm, and KQ-norm, **demonstrating faster training convergence, stable training dynamics, and a simplified pipeline**.
 - Any Modalities, Res., and Duration within One Framework:
   1. Lumina-T2X tokenizes images, videos, multi-views of 3D objects, and spectrograms into one-dimensional sequences.
   2. Lumina-T2X can naturally **encode any modality—regardless of resolution, aspect ratios, and temporal durations into a unified 1-D token sequence** akin to LLMs, by utilizing Flag-DiT with text conditioning to iteratively transform noise into outputs across any modality, resolution, and duration during inference time.